laze1ee/Reduce/README.md

 The code is capable of detecting and correctly printing circular list and vector.
 Moreover, it facilitates comparison to ascertain the equivalence of the contents of two circular structures.

-All procedures related to lists and vectors are encapsulated within the class `reduce.progressive.Pr`.
+All procedures related to list and vector are encapsulated within the class `reduce.progressive.Pr`.

 > Symbolic representations will be utilized for illustrative purposes.
 > * `Type-name` denotes a specific type with capitalized initials; for example, Natural represents a